 —Where things are made—

-WilmingtonMADE is designed to build on the success of the Wilmington Strong Fund - which to-date has granted $1000 grants to more than 100 small businesses located throughout the city of Wilmington - by promoting these businesses and encouraging Wilmington residents to shop local.
-When the community rallies around locally owned businesses and makes a conscious effort to shop at local stores, everyone benefits.
+WilmingtonMADE is designed to build on the success of the Wilmington Strong Fund - which to-date has granted $1000 grants to more than 150 small businesses located throughout the city of Wilmington - by promoting these businesses, providing marketing services and encouraging Wilmington residents to shop local.

-WilmingtonMADE will build out a community-driven network to promote local businesses, restaurants, stores, and cafes citywide.
-We have listened to the needs of small business owners and are taking immediate action to ensure Wilmington remains open for business.
+WilmingtonMADE is a community-driven network to promote local businesses, restaurants, stores, and cafes citywide.
+We are listening to the needs of small business owners and are taking immediate action to ensure Wilmington remains open for business.

 Why Shop Local?